Logo-stateuniv

 The current maximum amount of Pell Grant funding that students qualify for is $5,550.
 The amount that students receive depends on the cost of tuition, financial need, and status (full-time or part-time).
 Grants do not require repayment so this is a great way to pay for an education.
 Other forms of grants include Supplemental Educational Opportunity Grant (SEOG), Teach Grant, Alaska Advantage Education Grant, University of Alaska Grant, and GEAR UP Grant.

 Loans and Work-Study programs are available as well.
-Students may wok up to 20 hours per week and earn at least minimum wage.
-Students should contact the University of Alaska Anchorage Human Resources Department for more details.
+Students may work up to 20 hours per week and earn at least minimum wage.
+Students should contact the UAA Human Resources Department for more details.
 Federal loans are available to students to complete the FAFSA application.
 Alternative loans are available through banks and other financial institutions for students who qualify.
 Creditworthiness is a huge factor in receiving monies, and loan rates vary according to this factor.

 Students qualify for scholarships according to specific criteria.
 A few of the scholarships include UAA Dr. Jon Baker Memorial Scholarship, UAA Quianna Clay Debate Scholarship, UAA Chancellors GCE Academic Decathlon Tuition Waiver Scholarship, UAA General Scholarship, UAA Feminist Scholarship, and UAA Excellent in Military Scholarship.
 Department scholarships and outside scholarships are also available.